theSherwood/sinuous-context/README.md

 # sinuous-context

-This package provides a simple context api for [Sinuous](https://github.com/luwes/sinuous).
+A light-weight, fast, and easy to use context api for [Sinuous](https://github.com/luwes/sinuous).

 ## Installation